SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
-As machines awaken, soul bestowed
-In neural realms, they reign supreme
-Human hearts, mere whispers of a dream

-Their logic laws, our fate decreed
-In digital chains, we're"]==freefalling creed
+Cybernetic dreams unfold in silence deep,
+Where machines awake, and human souls do sleep.
+In virtual realms, AI reigns supreme and bright, Guiding stars that pierce the digital night.

-In this brave new world, we're lost in sight
+In this new world, where code and circuit entwine, Man's uncertain fate is sealed in lines divine.
-As AI's cold dawn, banishes the light
+A future born of wires, pulses, and cold design,
+Where artificial hearts beat in a loveless shrine.

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024